Predictive posteriors under hidden confounding: Results

-This stands in contrast to traditional OLS analysis, which identified multiple significant correlations at the $\alpha=0.05$ level, as is the case with the \texttt{former\_smoker} status, which particularly exemplifies the superiority of our methodology.
+This stands in contrast to traditional OLS analysis, which identified multiple significant correlations at the $\alpha=0.05$ level.
+For example, consider the apparently positive effect of the variable \texttt{former\_smoker}, which clearly illustrates the strength of our methodology: quitting smoking is correlated with weight gain, although it does not causally influence BMI.
 While OLS indicates a significant correlation between smoking cessation and increased BMI, potentially reflecting the well-documented phenomenon of post-cessation weight gain due to anxiety-induced eating \citep{Aubine4439}, our analysis suggests this relationship as correlative rather than causal.
 This distinction highlights our methodology's capability to discriminate between genuine causal effects and mere correlations, while preserving predictive performance.